-Interest in fusing satellite-observed and modeled soil moisture has increased recently.
-The European Space Agency (ESA) published a long-term surface soil moisture dataset called the Climate Change Initiative (CCI), and the latest version (v4.5) covers the time period of 1978~2018.
+Interest in fusing satellite-observed and modelled soil moisture has increased recently.
+The European Space Agency (ESA) published a long-term surface soil moisture dataset called the Climate Change Initiative (CCI), and the latest version (v4.5) covers the time period of 1978-2018.
 Two steps contribute to the combined CCI product.
-The first step involves rescaling the

-- 65 soil moisture of all microwave sensors against the reference data (GLDAS Noah product) by cumulative distribution function (CDF) matching, while the second step merges the rescaled products together by selecting the best product in each subperiod or averaging the products weighted by the estimated errors (Dorigo et al., 2017; Gruber et al., 2017; Gruber et al., 2019; Liu et al., 2012).
-CCI utilized almost all the available microwave soil moisture datasets to form a long time series, and generally agrees well with measured values at some sites, e.g., the Irish grassland sites and the grassland and agricultural fields in the - 70 United States, France, Spain, China and Australia (Albergel et al., 2013; An et al., 2016; Dorigo et al., 2017; Pratola et al., 2015).
+The first step involves rescaling the soil moisture of all microwave sensors against the reference data (GLDAS Noah product) by cumulative distribution function (CDF) matching, while the second step merges the rescaled products together by selecting the best product in each subperiod or averaging the products weighted by the estimated errors (Dorigo et al., 2017; Gruber et al., 2019; Liu et al., 2012).
+CCI utilized almost all the available microwave soil moisture datasets to form a long time series and generally agrees well with measured values at some sites, e.g. the Irish grassland sites and the grassland and agricultural fields in the United States, France, Spain, China, and Australia (Albergel et al., 2013; An et al., 2016; Dorigo et al., 2017; Pratola et al., 2015).
 Valid microwave observations were quite limited before June 2002 due to satellite sensor constraints (Dorigo et al., 2017).
-Through CDF matching, the CCI soil moisture references the spatial patterns of all the satellite products relative to that of GLDAS (Gruber et al., 2019; Liu et al., 2012; Liu et al., 2011b).
-The temporal variation in each satellite product is retained, although the data averaging (Liu et al., 2012) cannot efficiently distinguish between the divergent interannual variations in - various products (Feng et al., 2017).
-Soil Moisture Operational Product System (SMOPS) v3.0 is another global blended surface soil moisture dataset that was developed in the similar way (Yin et al., 2019).
-SMOPS v3.0 is a daily/6-hourly temporal interval dataset with a complete global land coverage since March 2017.
-The overall performance, which is indicated by a RMSE of 0.035~0.066 m3/m3, is slightly lower than that of CCI (with RMSE of 0.031~0.06 m3/m3) (Wang et al., 2021).
-The Global Land Evaporation Amsterdam Model (GLEAM) surface soil moisture was produced by assimilating CCI data into a
+Through CDF matching, the CCI soil moisture references the spatial patterns of all the satellite products relative to that of GLDAS (Gruber et al., 2019; Liu et al., 2012, 2011b).
+The temporal variation in each satellite product is retained, although the data averaging (Liu et al., 2012) cannot efficiently distinguish between the divergent interannual variations in various products (Feng et al., 2017).
+The Soil Moisture Operational Product System (SMOPS) v3.0 is another global blended surface soil moisture dataset that was developed in a similar way (Yin et al., 2019).
+SMOPS v3.0 is a daily and 6-hourly temporalinterval dataset with a complete global land coverage since March 2017.
+The overall performance, which is indicated by an RMSE of $0.035-0.066 \text{ m}^3 \text{ m}^{-3}$ is slightly lower than that of CCI (with RMSE of $0.031-0.06 \text{ m}^3 \text{ m}^{-3}$ ) (Wang et al., 2021).
+The Global Land Evaporation Amsterdam Model (GLEAM) surface soil moisture was produced by assimilating CCI data into a land surface model, GLEAM (Burgin et al., 2017; Martens et al., 2017; Miralles et al., 2011), through an optimized Newtonian nudging approach (Martens et al., 2016).
+The general performance of the GLEAM soil moisture product is satisfactory (Beck et al., 2020).
+In the current version, the CCI soil moisture anomalies (the deviations